Message from Monmouth County Clerk Christine Giordano Hanlon, Esq.:

 - Bookmark #2: Suffrage Movement Highlight and Did You Know?
 Facts

-- Commemorative Booklet: Edition II featuring a more in-depth historical perspective of the women’s suffrage movement in Monmouth County, our women elected officials in Monmouth County, and additional information about Centennial events and programs in our area.
+- Commemorative Booklet: Edition II: Features a more in-depth historical perspective of the women’s suffrage movement in Monmouth County, our women elected officials in Monmouth County, and additional information about Centennial events and programs in our area.

 In commemoration of the 100th Anniversary of New Jersey ratifying the 19th Amendment on February 9, 1920, Monmouth County Clerk Christine Giordano Hanlon hosted a “Pink Tea” on February 6, 2020 at the historic Woman’s Club of Matawan.
 The event was an opportunity for women elected ofﬁcials and election ofﬁcials in Monmouth County, as well as members of the Monmouth County League of Women Voters chapters and the Woman’s Club of Matawan to gather, meet, and collectively recognize the centennial of the women’s suffrage movement.